Mission Statement

 Continuity Clinic

-During the 1st and 2nd year of training, residents spend 2 full days during their Y weeks in the Pediatric Primary Care Clinic at Hughes Spalding or other partnered community clinics.
-During the 3rd year of training, residents can elect to spend their continuity clinic time in a community-based pediatric practice or a subspecialty clinic.
+Residents spend 2 full days during their Y weeks in the Pediatric Primary Care Clinic at Hughes Spalding or other partnered community clinics.